Roboramv2/Autobox/readme.md

 This version uses a bluetooth module to reeive commands from a mobile phone.
 It waits for the command ON to open the lid, and closes the lid on the OF command. commands are sent using bluetooth terminal, app found on playstore.

 # Voice activated box:
 This version uses the simple voice command recognition discussed in [my other repository](https://github.com/Roboramv2/Voice-actuation-for-projects-without-ML).
 Saying "open" in my voice and intonation will make it open.
 Similarly for "close".
 Actuation through api here because necessary drivers in my RPi seem to be corrupted.
-Results are [posted on youtube](https://www.youtube.com/watch?v=KV4Y6AG7pcw)

 # Components used:
 1. HC-06: